bmc-eng/CountdownAPI/readme.md

 # Countdown API

 This project provides an API to be providing the highest words for a list of letters implemented with various search algorithms.
+The first algorithm uses a brute force approach to finding a word given the letters.
+The returned array is a list of all of the words in the dictionary that could be considered a match.

 ## Prerequisites